Xiao-Ming Xu, Ph.D.

 - Role of phospholipase A2 in mediating spinal cord secondary injury

-- Targeting repetitive mild traumatic brain injury (mTBI)
+- Characterization of repetitive mild traumatic brain injury (mTBI)

 - Deng L, Deng P, Ruan Y, Xu ZC, Liu N, Wen X, Smith GM, Xu X-M (2013) A novel growth-promoting pathway formed by GDNF-overexpressing Schwann cells promotes propriospinal axonal regeneration, synapse formation, and partial recovery of function after spinal cord injury.
 J Neurosci 33:5655-5667 [PMID: 23536080]